-The holders of Preferred Stock are currently entitled to vote and elect Lloyd Sems, the nominee for Class 2 director, to fill one of the two directorships created on the Company's Board of Directors by virtue of the terms of the Company's Certificate of the Powers, Designations, Preferences and Rights governing the Preferred Stock (the "Certificate").
+The holders of Preferred Stock are currently entitled to vote and elect Gregory T. Hradsky, the nominee for Class 1 director, to fill one of the two directorships created on the Company's Board of Directors by virtue of the terms of the Company's Certificate of the Powers, Designations, Preferences and Rights governing the Preferred Stock (the "Certificate").
 We refer to this proposal as the "Preferred Director Election Proposal."

 Pursuant to the terms of the Certificate, holders of the Preferred Stock are entitled to receive, when, as and if declared by the Board of Directors, out of the funds of the Company legally available therefor, cash dividends payable in equal quarterly installments on each of February 1, May 1, August 1 and November 1.
 The Certificate further provides that, if the Company is in arrears in an aggregate amount equal to at least six quarterly dividends (whether or not consecutive), the number of members of the Company's Board of Directors will be increased by two, effective as of the time of election of such directors, and the holders of Preferred Stock, voting separately as a class, will have the right to vote and elect such two additional directors.
-This right accrued to the holders of our Preferred Stock as of August 2, 2010.
+This right accrued to the holders of or Preferred Stock as of August 2, 2010.
 The Company is still in arrears in an aggregate amount in excess of six quarterly dividends on the Preferred Stock.

 In light of the arrearage on the dividends, the holders of Preferred Stock have a continuing right to elect two directors on the Company's Board of Directors.
-Mr. Sems's term, as a Class 2 director, is expiring at the Company's 2017 annual meeting.
-We have not received any other nominations for a Class 2 director by the holders of the Preferred Stock.
-If elected, Mr. Sems would continue to serve as a Class 2 director until the earlier of (a) the 2020 annual meeting of stockholders, and his successor is duly elected and qualified, and (b) such time as all accrued and unpaid dividends on the Preferred Stock have been declared and paid or set apart for payment.
+Gregory T. Hradsky has been serving as a Class 1 director since the Company's 2011 annual meeting.
+We have not received any other nominations for director by the holders of the Preferred Stock.
+If elected, Mr. Hradsky would continue to serve as a Class 1 director until the earlier of (a) the 2022 annual meeting and his successor is duly elected and qualified, and (b) such time as all accrued and unpaid dividends on the Preferred Stock have been declared and paid or set apart for payment.